 Planning your route

-If you’re looking for inspiration on where to go then they’re tons of travel websites, blogs and magazines out there that will help you.
+If you’re looking for inspiration on where to go when they’re tons of travel websites, blogs and magazines out there that will help you.
 I joined the Lonely Planet Thorntree forum because I had a lot of questions to ask, and the community is really helpful.
 For South East Asia then I recommend checking out Travel Fish which has tons and tons of great content.
-A few other of my favourite sites for inspiration are the National Geographic and Travel & Leisure.

 Booking your flights